-9.25 Berkswell Parish Council has commissioned a study into traffic calming measures for Berkswell village.
+10.23 Berkswell Parish Council has commissioned a study into traffic calming measures for Berkswell village.
 This has been the subject of a separate consultation process to enable the consultants to develop costed proposals and options.
-Further information about the project is provided in the Annex.
+Further information about the project is provided in Appendix 4.